thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 ## Event Listeners

-In order to explore event listeners, we need to do some basic setup to kick things off:

-1. Create a new HTML file.
-1. Inside the HTML file add a button.
-1. Create a new JS file.
-1. Link your JS file to your HTML.

-At this point you should have the bare bones of what is needed to get started.
+### Adding Event Listners

-The `addEventListener()` method is a built-in Javascript function used to attach some functionality to an object (an html element in our case).
+The `addEventListener()` method is a built-in Javascript function used to attach some functionality to an *EventTarget*.
+There are a several types of *EventTargets*, but for today we're only going to look at `window` and html elements.

-The following code adds an event listener to the entire `window` object.
-Try typing it into your js file and then click anywhere on the webpage!
+We'll start off with the following code that adds an event listener to the `window` object.
+Drop this in your web console to test out:

 ```javascript
 window.addEventListener("click", function() {